Skip to main content

 This policy should be reviewed at least annually.

-Any changes to legislation or guidance should prompt an earlier review.
-To ensure that the policy remains up to date.
+Any changes to legislation or guidance should prompt an earlier review to ensure that the policy remains up to date.

 Appendix A: Definitions of a Child (NSPCC)